A lit digital display catching a repeating number — a small nudge from the everyday

 The honest way to hold the practice is this: angel numbers are a symbolic language, the way tarot is a symbolic language.
 They are not being sent to you by a cosmic postal service.
 What is actually happening, in most cases, is a phenomenon psychologists call the Baader–Meinhof effect or frequency illusion — once your attention is tuned to a pattern, you begin to notice it everywhere.
 That does not make the pattern meaningless.
 It means you are noticing what you are already primed to notice, and the numbers are doing a useful job by giving you a vocabulary for that attention.

 Held lightly, the practice is harmless and often genuinely useful.
 It encourages you to pause, notice a feeling, and name what is on your mind.
 Held heavily — as literal forecast, as instruction from beings, as a reason to make major life decisions — it can lead you away from your own judgment instead of toward it.
-Kismet treats angel numbers the way we treat the rest of the symbolic path: as a reflective mirror, not as a GPS.
+We treat angel numbers as a reflective mirror, not as a GPS.

 The twenty most-searched sequences